 - Ravi Kacker, MD = 1285807560

-- If you usually see Stephanie Peña, PA-C, the referral can be under either MD (MassHealth patients see below)
+- If you usually see Stephanie Peña, PA-C, the referral will be under Dr. Kacker (MassHealth patients see below)

 - Please ask for a referral that covers 12 months and at least six visits

 How long does a referral last?

 Typically, referrals are issued for 12 months, but your referral may be for a shorter period of time like six months, or even just one visit.
 Please discuss this with your PCP when you request a referral.

 How does my PCP tell you a referral is in place?

 Your PCP will send a fax with the details required for us to process a referral (start date, stop date, authorization number, number of visits).

 That depends on your PCP office and potentially when you last were seen by your PCP.